Argonauts beat Tiger-Cats in Marc Trestman’s head-coaching debut

 Newcomer Jeff Fuller had 104 yards on three catches for Toronto.

+“We were anaemic on offence,” Hamilton coach Kent Austin said.
+“I don’t know how many second-and-long conversions they had, they might’ve set a record.

+“We didn’t make a single play on the ball in the air the entire day.
+They just flat-out beat us.”

 Toronto opened the second half emphatically with Ray hitting Posey on the 79-yard TD strike on the first play.
-It came after Posey dropped Ray’s 17-yard pass in Hamilton’s end zone, leading to Richard Leonard returning a blocked field goal for a stunning TD with just seven seconds remaining to cut the Argos’ half-time lead to 15-12.
+It came after Posey dropped Ray’s 17-yard pass in Hamilton’s end zone late in the first half, leading to Hamilton’s Richard Leonard returning a blocked field goal for a stunning TD with just seven seconds remaining that cut the Argos’ half-time lead to 15-12.

-Lirim Hajrullahu’s 50-yard boot to end the third – and a nice wind at his back – put Toronto ahead 26-15.
-He added boots of 27 and 10 yards in the fourth to give the Argos a 32-15 advantage.
+“It (TD pass to Posey) wasn’t by design but I’m grateful he had the chance to make that play,” Trestman said.
+“We talked about it in the locker-room how we were never going to stop giving a player a three-point chance because he missed a three . . . we’re still going to give everybody an opportunity to overcome situations like that.”

 Cody Fajardo scored Toronto’s other touchdown.
-Hajrullahu booted two converts, five field goals and a single.
+Lirim Hajrullahu booted two converts, five field goals and a single.
 The other points came on a safety.

 Brian Tyms registered a two-point convert for Hamilton while Sergio Castillo added two field goals and a single.